GzimAsani/Linters-Ruby-Capstone-Project/readme.md

 # Javascript Linter build with Ruby (OOP)

 * The purpose of this project was to demonstrate my skills in Ruby programming.
 In this project I have created a linter of my choice which detects mistakes and let the user know where they have made those mistakes.
+This simple linter can be very useful when working with javascript and can help reduce your common mistakes.

 # Listed below are the styles that this linter checks: